Australia home prices keep rising as auctions heat up

 Sydney saw prices rise 0.5 per cent in the week and 1.7 per cent for the month, while Melbourne gained 0.6 per cent and 1.6 per cent respectively.

-Values in Sydney were still down 3.0per cent and Melbourne 2.1per cent on a year ago, but that was a world away from the double-digit annual declines suffered earlier this year.
+Values in Sydney were still down 3 per cent and Melbourne 2.1 per cent on a year ago, but that was a world away from the double-digit annual declines suffered earlier this year.

 The pick-up came amid strength in clearance rates at property auctions, a popular method of sale in Australia's major cities, which are at their highest levels since early 2017.

-"Recent clearance rates are consistent with price gains running at over 1per cent a month – i.e. 3per cent a quarter and a double-digit annual pace."

-That would be a boon for consumer wealth and spending power given the housing stock in Australia is valued at a cool A$6.6 trillion (S$6.16 trillion), or more than three times the country's annual economic output (GDP).
+That would be a boon for consumer wealth and spending power given the housing stock in Australia is valued at a cool A$6.6 trillion (S$6.2 trillion), or more than three times the country's annual economic output.
+REUTERS

-The Reserve Bank of Australia (RBA) has cut interest rates three times this year to an all-time low of 0.75per cent as it strives to revive economic growth and push unemployment lower.

-Markets are wagering it will ease at least once more to 0.5 per cent , likely by March next year.